THE VITO PROJECT

 2 Dugard Way, Renfrew Road, London SE11, (10 minutes walk from Elephant and Castle

-The screening will be followed by an open discussion with Robert Chevara, director and writer, and Simon McCallum, archive projects curator for the BFI.
-Seán McGovern, ardent cinephile and VITO team member, will be our MC for the evening.
+The screening will be followed by an open discussion, with Neil Bartlett, playwright and director.
+Sean McGovern, film programmer and podcaster, will be our MC for the evening.

 This is a free event but we need your donations on the night to ensure the continuation of the VITO project.
 All donations go towards covering the costs associated with running the event (film licences, heating and lighting, rental of the premises, printing, promotion etc).
 Donations are VITO's only source of funding and we need to raise an average of £5 per person just to cover our costs.
 So PLEASE DIG DEEP and give us a paper donation if you are able to.

 The project is endorsed by BFI Flare: London LGBT film festival, 56 Dean St, QX Magazine, Gay’s the Word, ACT UP London, Gay Mates, a Change of Scene, the Cara Trust, I-Base, UK-CAB, Positively UK, Gaydio, NAZ Project, Frank Byrne & his walkers and Broad Appeal Podcast.

 For more information, or to join our mailing list, contact Sylvie Beaumont, ReShape Coordinator.